If you want to invest like a hedge fund, you might think that you need millions of dollars or to have the right connections.

 Multiple Investing Strategies

-Titan currently has four different strategies you can invest with:
+Titan currently has 7 different strategies you can invest with:

 - Flagship: Titan's first portfolio that's comprised of large cap U.S. companies.
 This portfolio aims to outperform the S&P 500 and includes some of the largest U.S. companies.

 - Opportunities: Includes smaller U.S. companies with more growth potential.

 - Offshore: An international-only portfolio that invests in developing markets like China and Latin America.

 - Crypto: Titan's crypto fund invests in approximately 5 to 10 major cryptos.

 - ARK Venture Fund: This fund partners with Cathie Woods ARK Invest to invest in a portfolio of approximately 40 publicly traded companies in a VC-style mandate.